robgraeber/personal-site-next/README.md

 # personal-site-next

-Personal landing page using React and Next.js.
+Personal landing page using React, Next.js, and Typescript.
+Production ready with image minification, responsive, and using Sass styled jsx.

 ### Usage: